apereo/cas/docs/cas-server-documentation/installation/GraalVM-NativeImage-Installation.md

 ## Installation

 The ability to build GraalVM native images is built directly into the CAS installation process.
-The installation script can be deployed using the [CAS Initializr](../installation/WAR-Overlay-Initializr.html).
+The installation script can be downloaded and prepped using the [CAS Initializr](../installation/WAR-Overlay-Initializr.html).
 The produced project will contain a `README` file with instructions on how to build and run CAS native images.

-<div class="alert alert-info">:warning: <strong>Build Time</strong><p>
+<div class="alert alert-info">:information_source: <strong>Build Time</strong><p>
 Building CAS GraalVM native images can be quite resource intensive and time consuming.
 Depending on the number of modules included in the build, CAS configuration options and the horsepower of the build machine, the build time can vary greatly and typically is in the neighborhood of <code>5~15</code> minutes and perhaps longer.</p></div>

-Since in AOT and native mode, configuration is being processed and the context is being optimised at build time, any properties that would influence bean creation (such as the ones used within bootstrap context) should be set to the same values at build time and runtime to avoid unexpected behaviour.
-While building a CAS deployment that contains Spring Cloud Config Client, you must make sure that the configuration data source that it connects to is available at build time.
+Since in AOT and native mode, configuration is being processed and the context is being optimised at build time, any properties that would influence bean creation (such as the ones used within the bootstrap context) should be set to the same values at build time and runtime to avoid unexpected behaviour.
+While building a CAS deployment that contains the Spring Cloud Config Client, you must make sure that the configuration data source that it connects to is available at build time.
 For example, if you retrieve configuration data from Spring Cloud Config Server, make sure you have its instance running and available at the port indicated in the Config Client setup.